ncatlab/nlab-content/pages/8/0/2/6/26208/content.md

 In formal presentations of weak type theories, the [[identity type]] has to be introduced at the same time the [[dependent function type]] is introduced, since the computation rules for one relies on the existence of the other.

-Formally, weak type theories come into two general formats:
+Formally, weak type theories come into two general versions:

 * Dependent type theories which do not have judgmental equality and its [[structural rules]].
 Instead, [[definitions]] of [[types]] and [[terms]] are made using [[identifications]] or [[equivalences of types]].
 See [[objective type theory]] for more details on this.